-I’m interested in, and intrigued by, many aspects of cyber security but especially the non-technical side; by wargaming as a practice and a methodology, by systems thinking and systems thinkers, and by the benefits of curation over collation.
+I’m interested in, and intrigued by, many things.
+Most notably by aspects of cyber security but especially the non-technical side; by wargaming as a practice and a methodology, by systems thinking and systems thinkers, and by the benefits of curation over collation.

 I’m currently trying to answer the following questions, in no particular order1:

 - How can we measure the appropriateness of an analogy?

 - How can I help bring the benefits of professional wargaming to a wider audience?

 - What is the easiest and simplest way to create a platform for text and image based online games over existing services?